isfar17/Flask-blog-app-using-Flask-Blueprint/README.md

 </html>

 ```
+All the html files are pretty much same here.
 This looks really odd since it has many codes in it.
 But we will not worry about any of these.
 Our consern is only the urls.
 Lets look the urls in ```<nav>``` tag:
 ```
 <li class="nav-item"><a class="nav-link px-lg-3 py-3 py-lg-4" href="index.html">Home</a></li>
 <li class="nav-item"><a class="nav-link px-lg-3 py-3 py-lg-4" href="about.html">About</a></li>